 Pregnancy and childbirth can be an uncomfortable time for many women; between the sore feet, aching back, the mind-numbing pain of childbirth and the aftermath of it all.
 Fortunately, there are safe and economical solutions to help ease those discomforts.
+Using a heating pad could help alot for women with cold feet during pregnancy.
+The fast heating technology provides you unmatched warmth and pain relief to cold feet.
 Hot and Cold therapy used as pain management is a proven method of helping to relieve pain to various parts of the body and can also provide soothing comfort.
 An added bonus of hot and cold therapy, especially for pregnant women, is the natural and drug free properties it possesses.

 The First Trimester

 During the first trimester, the changes to a woman’s body can cause tender or swollen breasts and headaches, which can both be remedied by applying a warm or cold compress to the affected areas.
 Additionally, morning sickness or nausea can occur so laying down with a cold compress can be of great comfort.